Eve Livingston, Ph.D.

 Personal/Professional/Relational Coaching and Consultation

 For over 25 years, I have been blessed with the opportunity to practice psychotherapy, Integrative Psychosocial Consultation and coaching in the San Francisco Bay Area.
 My tranquil, welcoming office is in the Rockridge area of Oakland, convenient to BART (a block and a half away).

 After studying a variety of literary, psychological and sociological topics as an undergraduate at U.C.
 Berkeley, I went on to work in the business world in management, career development and recruiting.
 Later I returned to school to receive both a Master’s of Science as well as a Doctoral degree (Ph.D.) in Clinical Psychology.

-Currently I help individuals, couples and groups with personal, relational and professional matters.
-I work with executives and leaders in a variety of industries helping them identify, execute and achieve goals for themselves and their teams.
+Currently I help individuals, couples, families and groups with personal, relational and professional matters.
+I also work with executives and leaders in a variety of industries helping them identify, execute and achieve goals for themselves and their teams.
 I help people develop and hone their communication skills, leading to greater success in every area of life.

 What am I “integrating” as an Integrative Psychosocial Consultant?
 Imagine it as a dialog between feeling and thought, or heart and mind, contemplation and action, aiming for a beautiful balance.
 In a nutshell, my aim is to serve as your committed assistant, educator and guide.
 I am honored to put my best efforts forth to help you identify and achieve your goals, understand and change the way you experience your work, your life, your relationships, your ability to communicate.
 All so that greater peace, relief, joy and success can finally be a consistent reality.
 We will come to understand what it is you want, you need, and the struggles you experience which might get in the way of your success individually/personally and socially/professionally.
 That is the “psychosocial” element.